Frequently Asked Questions (FAQs)

 What kinds of ATUS time-use estimates are available?

-of household children, and other detail.
+and age of household children, and other detail.
 For more information about these unpublished tables, contact ATUS staff.
-To request notification of the release of new data files, contact ATUS staff.

 Do ATUS staff members produce time-use estimates upon request?